 The rules for the usual home sale transaction, a “straight” sale, are fairly straightforward, and most of the time a straight sale does not trigger taxes.

-For any profits that exceed the ceiling for your filing status, you pay the capital gains tax rate, generally 15 percent as of 2012.
+For any profits that exceed the ceiling for your filing status, you will typically pay the capital gains tax rate, generally 0, 15, or 20 percent depending on your tax braket as of 2016.
 There are exceptions, though.
 For example, if you have to move because of a lost job or illness, you might not have to pay that tax, Levine said.
 If you lose money on the sale, the tax laws don’t help you.

 If you bought at $500,000 and you sell for $400,000, Levine said, "the answer is ‘too bad’ – you don’t get any tax benefit from that.”